Amani Advocacy Hub

 If you are looking for global data, UN-aligned guidance, and practical implementation resources, this is a foundational starting point.

-Global Child Advocates – Reimagining Orphanages Collaborative (ROC)
+Global Child Advocates – Reimagining Orphanage Care

 From Orphanage to Family First